Header images courtesy of Fumi (via Facebook)

 When are four pieces of sashimi ever enough?
 Read on to learn about our favourite Japanese buffets and all-you-can-eat restaurants in Hong Kong.
 Written for the days when you feel like stuffing your face with sushi, sashimi, or delicious pieces of Wagyu beef, this guide will inspire you to start planning for your next free-flow food adventure.

 Popular with locals, Deluxe Daikiya Japanese Restaurant is usually booked out weeks in advance.
 Rumoured to have the freshest sashimi of all the local all-you-can-eat spots in town, take your pick from sushi rolls, skewers, tempura, beef bites, and more.
 If you come here on your birthday, you’ll even get a complimentary chocolate fondue with Häagen-Dazs ice cream to celebrate!
 We would recommend the branch in Albion Plaza in Tsim Sha Tsui, since the price and quality of the buffet differ with each branch.
 Prices start from $248 for lunch and $268 for dinner.

 If you’re a fan of Wagyu beef, head on over to Inahachi Shabu-Shabu for all-you-can-eat Japanese shabu-shabu hotpot, sashimi, and DIY tempura.
 Choose your all-you-can-eat package from US natural pork ($158), US beef ($168), US supreme beef ($208), US supreme beef short rib ($258), Australian Wagyu beef ($298), and Japanese Wagyu beef ($368).
 Don’t leave before trying the DIY tempura machine—it’s as easy as selecting your desired vegetable skewer, dipping it in tempura sauce, and inserting it in the fryer yourself.
 Needless to say, it’s imperative to come hungry!

 Hibiki Japanese Yakiniku may not be the cheapest all-you-can-eat barbecue option amongst the many yakiniku restaurants in town, but their selection of meat is worth the extra dollar.
-Customers can indulge in free-flow wagyu barbecue meat, sashimi, hot foods, and even whole bottles of wine, as well as mini tubs of Mövenpick ice cream.
+Customers can indulge in free-flow Wagyu barbecue meat, sashimi, hot foods, and even whole bottles of wine, as well as mini tubs of Mövenpick ice cream.
 Best for an especially ravenous night with pals.
 Prices start from $388 per person.